 A court date has been scheduled for Price for Tuesday, September 12, in Anderson County General Sessions Court in Oak Ridge.

-Although the name and address match, it’s not clear if Samodina is the same Kateryna Samodina who was a co-defendant in an earlier case in May that allegedly involved Price, drugs, a pistol reported as stolen, and a disturbance near a federal landfill west of the Y-12 National Security Complex in Oak Ridge.
+Price was arrested after an earlier case in May, a disturbance that allegedly involved drugs and a pistol reported as stolen near a federal landfill west of the Y-12 National Security Complex in Oak Ridge.

 In affidavits filed then, Oak Ridge Police Department K-9 Officer Christopher Wallace said a search of the vehicle with the help of a drug-detecting canine officer found 18.4 ounces of marijuana, along with 97 Xanax (alprazolam) tablets; drug paraphernalia that included rolling papers, a grinder, digital scales, glass marijuana pipe, glass meth/crack cocaine pipe, and a snort straw; an SCCY Industries 9mm CPX2 semi automatic pistol; and a North American Arms (N.A.A.) .22LR mini revolver pistol that the Sevier County Sheriff’s Office had reported as stolen.